JLLormeau/IAM/Sample3_IAM_binding_policy_based_on_gcp_project_id/README.md

 - Use this [script](https://raw.githubusercontent.com/JLLormeau/IAM/main/Sample3_IAM_binding_policy_based_on_gcp_project_id/IAM_policy_by_gcp_project_id.py)
 Modify :
-  - LIST_GCP_PROJECT : in this script the usergroup has the name of the gcp.project.id
+  - LIST_GCP_PROJECT : in this script the usergroup has the name of the gcp.project.id (the user group is created if it doesn't exist)
   - POLICY_ID (create above)